Fire-Rated Garage Doors: Construction Requirements

 Decision boundaries

 The choice between a 20-minute, 45-minute, 60-minute, 90-minute, or 3-hour assembly is determined by code-required fire resistance ratings for the surrounding construction assembly — not by installer or owner preference.
-The directory's purpose and scope explains how this resource is structured to help building professionals locate qualified specialists within these regulatory boundaries.
+The provider network's purpose and scope explains how this resource is structured to help building professionals locate qualified specialists within these regulatory boundaries.

 Key decision factors follow a strict hierarchy: